Maclia/MedicalCoverageSystem/docs/COMPLETE-SYSTEM-INTEGRATION-REPORT.md

 This comprehensive report documents the successful integration of all 10 modules in the Medical Coverage System.
 The system has achieved complete cross-module functionality with robust data flows, error handling, and end-to-end workflow validation.

+**Latest Update (December 21, 2025)**: API Gateway fully operational with comprehensive Swagger documentation and routing for all 9 microservices.

 ---

 ## 🎯 Integration Achievement Status